UtkuBulkan/connection_statistics/README.md

 * After each http communication activity the statistics are accumulated and at any time the median is calculated through simple median implementation.
 Details of median can be found on : https://en.wikipedia.org/wiki/Median

-* The log "simple header c logger" is used as a submodule through git repository : https://github.com/dmcrodrigues/macro-logger.git
+* The logger library  "simple header c logger" is used as a submodule from git repository : https://github.com/dmcrodrigues/macro-logger.git